alvinthai/OrderedOVRClassifier/docs/api_reference.rst

           Index of the prediction pipeline to start on.
 Defaults to 0 (makes prediction through full pipeline).

       drop_cols: list of str, optional
-          Labels of columns to ignore in modeling, only applicable to pandas DataFrame X input.
+          Labels of columns ignored in modeling, only applicable to pandas DataFrame X input.

   **Returns**